 What if I’ve already taken some or all of my RMD?

 If you would like to redeposit some or all of your 2020 RMD, you may be permitted to use the 60-day rollover rule.
 This rule states that you can roll funds back into your IRA within 60 days and not have it count as a taxable distribution.
 Please note, a 60-day rollover can only be done once every 365 days; therefore, if you used this feature within the last year, you may not be eligible.

 There are two noteworthy changes to 2020 Charitable Contributions in the CARES Act.
 The first item is an increase in the Above-the-Line-Deductions.
 This means you can directly deduct up to $300.00 in cash in 2020 without having to itemize deductions.
 Please note that this deduction does not include gifts to donor advised funds and non-operating private foundations.
 The second benefit is the 60% of Adjusted Gross Income (AGI) limitation has been removed.
 Historically, you could only gift up to 60% of your AGI and any gift above that number would be carried forward for up to 5 years.
 For 2020, you can gift cash up to 100% of your AGI; anything above that is carried forward for five years.
 Remember, unlike the increase in the Above-the-Line-Deductions, the AGI limitation reduction is only good for the 2020 tax year.

 Are there other benefits I should know?

 Finally, the CARES Act has also extended both the federal tax filing deadline and the 2019 IRA and HSA contribution deadline to July 15, 2020.
-This means that you have an additional three months to file your taxes and max out your 2019 IRA and HSA if you have one.
-Please check with your state to see if your state deadline has been extended under the CARES Act.
+This means that you have an additional 3 months to both file your taxes and max out your 2019 IRA and HSA if you have one.
+Please check with your state to see if your state deadline has been extended.